MicrosoftDocs/architecture-center/docs/cloud-adoption/appendix/roadmap.md

 This first release served as a test of CAF's ability to unify an important Microsoft message across customer, partner, and services conversations.
 Ensuring that we keep that unified message practical, we focused on delivering an actionable 4 step process as follows:

-1) Establish a customer end state based on a common methodology
+1) Establish a customer end state based on a common methodology.
-2) Provide an assessment to define gaps and areas of governance investment
+2) Provide an assessment to define gaps and areas of governance investment.
-3) Define a minimal viable products (MVPs) to help the customer iterate rapidly
+3) Define a minimum viable product (MVPs) to help the customer iterate rapidly.
-4) Provide a means of evolving the MVP to mitigate risks and meet business requirements
+4) Provide a means of evolving the MVP to mitigate risks and meet business requirements.

 **Spring Release (4/15/2019):** Cloud migration tooling can easily migrate tens of thousands of IT assets to the cloud.
 However, customer feedback suggested that cloud migrations are blocked by culture and technical readiness.
 The spring release addresses these blockers by defining an iterative approach to cloud migration.
 Within the core methodology is a streamlined azure migration guide for learning the tools and basic processes, with expanded scope and best practices sections for building on this baseline guidance.